disco-lang/disco/docs/tutorial/index.rst

 * ``5 * (-2)``
 * ``(1 + 2)(3 + 4)``
 * ``2 ^ 5``
-* ``3/7 + 2/5``
-* ``2 ^ (-5)``
+* ``2 ^ 5000``

 Notice that it is not always necessary to write ``*`` for
 multiplication: as is standard mathematical notation, we may often omit it, as in ``(1 + 2)(3 + 4)``, which means the same as ``(1 + 2) *
 (3 + 4)``.
 (For precise details on when the asterisk may be omitted, see XXX.)
+Notice also that integers in disco may be arbitrarily large.

+Now try these:

+* ``3/7 + 2/5``
+* ``2 ^ (-5)``

-The last two expressions may also come as a bit of a surprise if you are already used to other languages such as Java or Python, which would yield a floating-point (*i.e.* real) number.
-In fact, being a language for *discrete* mathematics, disco does not have real numbers at all, only integers and rational numbers.
+The results may come as a bit of a surprise if you are already used to other languages such as Java or Python, which would yield a floating-point (*i.e.* real) number.
+In fact, being a language for *discrete* mathematics, disco does not have real numbers at all, only integers and rationals.
 However, rational numbers can still be entered using decimal notation.
 Try these expressions as well:

 * ``2.3 + 1.6``
 * ``1/5.``